 A de facto relationship is where a couple, of the same or opposite sex and who are not legally married or related by family, live together in a genuine domestic relationship.
 Factors considered in establishing a ‘genuine domestic relationship’ include the duration of the relationship, the nature and extent of common residence, the existence of a sexual relationship, financial interdependence and property acquisition and ownership.

-Once a de facto relationship can be established, the Family Court may make maintenance and property orders if:
+Once a de facto relationship can be established, the Federal Circuit & Family Court of Australia may make maintenance and property orders if:

 - the de facto relationship has lasted for at least two years; or